-The Chilko River rainbows are 100% wild and native to these waters.
-They are renowned for their coloration, size, and fighting prowess and their willingness to rise for large, visible dry flies.
-It’s not uncommon to be taken into your backing and to see your fish torpedo across the surface of the water, cartwheel, jump repeatedly and to snap you off in an explosion of color and heart stopping action.
+The Chilko River rainbow trout are 100% wild and native to these waters.
+They are renowned for their coloration, size, acrobatic fighting prowess and their willingness to rise for large, visible dry flies.
+It’s not uncommon to be taken deep into your backing and to see your fish torpedo across the surface of the water, cartwheel, jump repeatedly and to snap you off in an explosion of color and heart stopping action.

-These stunning Rainbows grow to healthy sizes due to the large late summer runs of Sockeye, Chinook, and Coho salmon, the spring smolt escapement from the lake and the never ending summertime insect hatches make for some of the best trophy trout fly fishing in the world.
-Be under no illusions that you will encounter wild ‘bows over 20 inches and perhaps that fish of your dreams in the high twenty inch range.
+These stunning Chilko Rainbows grow to healthy sizes due to the large late summer runs of BC Sockeye, Chinook, and Coho salmon, the spring smolt escapement from the lake and the never ending summertime insect hatches make for some of the best trophy trout fly fishing in the world.
+Be under no illusions that you will encounter wild ‘bows over 20 inches and perhaps that trophy fish of your dreams in the high twenty inch range.
 A Chilko River fly fishing experience is one you won’t soon forget.

 Chilko Lake, Big, Bold, and Beautiful!

 Chilko Lake is considered to be, by many, the most pristine and beautiful lake on the planet.
 Surrounded by the Coast Mountains and fed by glacial streams, Chilko Lake is the largest, high elevation lake in North America and in places reaches depths of over 1600 feet.
-It supports the 3rd largest run of Sockeye in British Columbia and both the river and lake are the natural spawning grounds and rearing habitat for rainbow trout, steelhead, bull trout, rocky mountain whitefish, sockeye, chinook, and coho salmon.
+It supports the 3rd largest run of Sockeye in British Columbia and both the river and lake are the natural spawning grounds and rearing habitat for rainbow trout, steelhead, bull trout, rocky mountain whitefish, sockeye, chinook, and Coho salmon.
 It is home to a healthy population of indigenous Bull Trout, Rainbows and the mythical White Sturgeon.